 Can I use the full Enterprise API for web based applications?

-What does a reseller license cost and why is that pricing not on the website?
+What does an Enterprise Partnership cost and why is that pricing not on the website?

 Isn’t there something in between these two pricing extremes?